antonbabenko/serverless.tf/README.md

 ## License

-MIT licensed.
-See LICENSE for full details.
+This code is released under the Apache 2.0 License.
+Please see LICENSE for more details.

+Copyright © 2020 Betajob AS